Frederick Douglass Commons Policies

-- The Community Kitchen is primarily to be used for hosting small gatherings of University students, staff, and/or faculty only.
-The Community Kitchen is to be used to make food that will be served and consumed in the kitchen and is NOT to be used for catering events in other spaces, catering prep, or making food that will be served outside of the kitchen.
+The Community Kitchen is primarily to be used for hosting small gatherings of University students, staff, and/or faculty only.
+The Community Kitchen is to be used to make food that will be served and consumed in the kitchen.
+The Community Kitchen should NOT to be used for catering events in other spaces, catering prep, or making food that will be served outside of the kitchen.

-- Any leftovers must be clearly labeled with the name of the organization or department and the date.
-Leftovers must be removed by the building closing time the day of the reservation.
+Any leftovers must be clearly labeled with the name of the organization or department and the date.
+Leftovers must be removed by the building’s closing time on the day of the reservation.
 The refrigerator and storage cabinets are cleaned on a weekly basis.
 Any perishable items left will be discarded unless clearly marked for an upcoming event.

-- A shared dry storage cupboard, designated for leftover non-perishables (spices, sugar, flour, oil, etc.), is available in the space.
+A shared dry storage cupboard, designated for leftover non-perishables (spices, sugar, flour, oil, etc.), is available in the space.
 Groups that wish to leave items for others to use may do so, provided that the items are properly sealed and labeled with the date of opening.
-Items in this cupboard may be used by any group using the Community Kitchen but availability is not guaranteed.
+Items in this cupboard can be used by any group using the Community Kitchen, but availability is not guaranteed.

-- Of the two sinks available in the space, the larger may be utilized for washing and cleaning food and equipment.
+Of the two sinks available in the space, the larger may be used for washing and cleaning food and equipment.
 The smaller sink is designated for hand washing only.

 All AV, lights, and curtains in the ballroom can be accessed through the installed Crestron system.
-For assistance or issues with the Crestron system please contact Event and Classroom Management by calling 585-275-9014.
+For assistance or issues with the Crestron system, please contact Event and Classroom Management (ECM) at (585) 275-9014.

 Tape cannot be used to affix anything to the walls or floor of the ballroom.
-If you will need to hang items please contact the Associate Director of Student Life Operations before your event to discuss your needs and options available.
+If you will need to hang items, please contact the associate director of student life operations before your event to discuss your needs and available options.

-If you need stanchions, sign holders, arrow signs, or other items please request them ahead of time using our equipment rental request form, https://ccc.rochester.edu/submitter/form/start/82934, and contact the building manager the day of to pick up these items by calling 585-329-9093.
+If you need stanchions, sign holders, arrow signs, or other items, please request them ahead of time using our Equipment Rental Request Form and contact the building manager on the day of the event to pick up these items by calling (585) 329-9093.

-If an external vendor is used for food, furniture, AV, or any other service someone from the sponsoring organization or department must be present for all setup and cleanup time to insure these policies are followed.
+If an external vendor is used for food, furniture, AV, or any other services, someone from the sponsoring organization or department must be present for all setup and cleanup to ensure these policies are followed.

-Fog machines can only be used in the Douglass Ballroom with prior approval by the Associate Director of Student Life Operations.
-Their use requires the sponsoring organization to hire a fire marshal for the duration of the event in which the fog machine will be used.
+Fog machines can only be used in the Douglass Ballroom with prior approval by the associate director of student life operations.
+Their use requires the sponsoring organization to hire a fire marshal for the duration of the event at which the fog machine will be used.

 Sponsoring organizations or departments are responsible for any damage that occurs during their reservation and any associated costs.

-The green room is reservable through virtual EMS but reservation in the space can be bumped for performances in the ballroom that require the use of the green room.
+The Green Room can be reserved through Virtual EMS, but reservation in the space can be bumped for performances in the ballroom that require the use of the Green Room.